-FHA Two-To-Four Unit Multi-Family Purchase Mortgage Guidelines And Requirements
+FHA Two-To-Four Unit Multi-Family Purchase Guidelines

-Homebuyers can qualify for FHA owner-occupant Multi-Family Purchase with a 3.5% down payment.
-Multi-Family Purchase is an excellent option in buying an owner-occupant home and have the rental income to offset housing expenses.
-FHA Multi-Family Mortgage Guidelines only require 580 credit scores and a 3.5% down payment.
+Multi-family purchase is an excellent option for buying an owner-occupant home and having the rental income to offset housing expenses.
+HUD Multi-Family Mortgage Guidelines only require 580 credit scores and a 3.5% down payment.
 Potential rental income can be used as qualified income on Multi-Family purchases.

-Types Of Multi-Family Properties Eligible
+Types of Multi-Family Properties Eligible

 You need to be an owner-occupant for 12 months and can purchase another primary owner-occupant home.
-You may not be able to purchase another multi-family building as an owner-occupant home but you can definitely qualify for a single-family home.
-This way you will have a multi-family building as a rental investment property and still qualify for another single-family home with a 5% down payment conventional loan.
+You may not be able to purchase another multi-family building as an owner-occupant home, but you can qualify for a single-family home.
+This way, you will have a multi-family building as a rental investment property and still qualify for another single-family home with a 5% down payment conventional loan.

-HUD Reserve Guidelines On 2 To 4 Unit Properties
+HUD Reserve Guidelines on 2-To-4-Unit Properties

-Multi-Family Homes are considered higher-risk properties by both FHA and lenders.
-Mortgage rates on 2 to 4 unit properties are higher than single-family homes.
+Multi-family homes are considered higher-risk properties by both FHA and lenders.
+Mortgage rates on 2 to 4-unit properties are higher than on single-family homes.
 Due to the higher risk factor, HUD requires reserves on Multi-Family properties.
 Here are the reserve requirement for multi-family homes:

-- For three to four-unit homes, three month’s of PITI is required
+- For three to four-unit homes, three months of PITI is required

 - Manual underwriting files on one unit properties, one month of PITI is required